 What the data visualization is meant to show

 This compares COVID case count totals of colleges against prisons on a per state basis.
 By using a box and whisker plot, this graph helps to give a better understanding of how both systems performed in the country and helps to isolate outlier data points.
 Note that it needed to be shrunk to fit here but it will be much larger and easier to read on our website.
+I see the value in this graph, but it is not easily legible.
+Are the dots the states?
+If that is the case and they are easily exposed in the hover-over, that will be helpful for the outliers, but not as useful for those close together.
+I think perhaps that will be fixed when it is not shrunk to fit this space.
+In any case, you will want to make sure that you have a description that carefully walks the reader through what they are looking at and what you want them to get out of it.

 How you think it might fit in with your narrative

-I believe we are beginning to find that while some prisons might have worse health outcomes, overall these two very different institutions tended to have somewhat similar outcomes when it comes to the spread of the virus.
+I believe we are beginning to find that while some prisons might have worse health outcomes, overall, these two very different institutions tended to have somewhat similar outcomes when it comes to the spread of the virus.
 We are missing a key data point though by not having access to death rates of college students and staff.
 If we had that as well, we could make more definitive comparisons regarding health outcomes between the two different institutions.
+Yes, I feel like this is a bit of a stretch without more data.
+Perhaps it can be reframed as future research that you would like to see the field explore?

 Where you are at within the visualization process (if there still data cleaning to do, anomalies to fix, or styling to add)

 Our data has already been fully and thoroughly cleaned.
 With respect to this plot, it is in a near to final state.
 It could use perhaps a splash of color and small stylistic updates, but it clearly depicts what we desire without anomaly.

+Good work here.
+I think there is work that can be done to make your graphs more readable and also to focus in on the information that is important to your narrative.
+I’m a little concerned that only one of your visualizations covers the college data set.
+Is this intentional?
+If so, will the college portion play a more limited role within your narrative?
+Do you feel that it needs to be part of your project or would you prefer to focus solely on the prison data?
+With the prison visualization that you have, see if you can more clearly narrow in on what about these graphs and charts you’re planning on focusing on in your narrative.
+The connection to how they are helping you address a research question still seems a little underbaked.
+Begin to fill that out a bit more for your reader.

+Preliminary grade: 87/100